neebulaa/seidei-blog/README.md

 ﻿# Seidei Blog Post

-Seidei Blog Post is a blog post website that allows user to create and share post within the website.
+Seidei Blog Post is a blog posts website that allows user to create and share post within the website.

 ## 💻 Tech Stacks